Thresholds for Children's Services

 AMENDMENTThis guidance was reviewed and updated throughout in June 2021.

-This section outlines the thresholds that staff in Derbyshire Children's Services use to determine the level of need.
+This section outlines the thresholds that staff in Derbyshire Children's Services use to determine the level of risk / need and response needed.

 In 2019 we agreed a joint Threshold document with Derby City to enable us to provide effective multi-agency support to children and their families.
 This new document makes it clear that threshold should not be used as a checklist, simply to access either intensive early help services or children’s social care.
 At its heart is agencies being committed to working collaboratively and engaging in quality conversations to understand what life is like for each child and to determine the most helpful and appropriate response to any identified risks / needs.

 As a partnership we have agreed to help families and work with them to help prevent their children’s needs escalating.
 All agencies have agreed to actively seek to work with the child and family at the most appropriate level of need.

 The Stronger Families Safer Children Practice Model has been developed by Derbyshire County Council to provide an overarching framework for all Early Help to Safeguarding and Specialist Services.

 The practice model was informed by and developed from the learning from serious case reviews and practice learning.
 It is a strengths-based model which encourages practitioners to remain professionally curious.
 It supports practitioners to make better informed decisions around what intervention(s) are helpful and to provides practitioners with guiding principles and tools to enable them to work in an efficient, effective, purposeful, collaborative and respectful manner with children, young people and families; with clear, measurable outcomes.